Michael Carl George: Murder of Alexander Sztanko

-Arrest, confessions and investigation
+Arrest, confessions, and investigation

-George was arrested on the following day for trespassing, claiming that he was hunting turkey.
-He was quickly lodged into a local jail and a search was conducted of his house, where officers found loaded weapons, boxes of ammunition, two pistol clips, $155 in cash, safes containing undisclosed papers and numerous photographs of young teenage boys.
-Later that same day, Sztanko's body was found by police, not far from the location George claimed he had buried Perry in more than a decade prior.
-The day after, he was transferred to the Prince William-Manassas Regional Adult Detention Center, where he was to await charges for murder without bond.
+George was arrested for trespassing the day after murdering Sztanko, claiming that he was hunting turkey.
+He was jailed, and a search was conducted of his house, where officers found loaded weapons, boxes of ammunition, $155 in cash, safes containing undisclosed papers, and numerous photographs of young teenage boys.
+Sztanko's body was found the same day by police, not far from the location George claimed he had buried Perry more than a decade prior.
+George was transferred to the Prince William-Manassas Regional Adult Detention Center, where he was held without bond on the charge of murder.

-George denied responsibility for the crime, but an examination of spent shell casings from the pistol recovered from his home conclusively established that it was the murder weapon.
-As a result, he was indicted for capital murder before a grand jury in August.
-A delegate following the case, William J. Howell, planned to file legislation classifying sexual assault and torture as capital crimes, as it was discovered that the prosecutors could only seek a death sentence if they could prove George had stolen something from his victim.
+George denied committing the crime, but an examination of spent shell casings from the pistol recovered from his home conclusively established that it was the murder weapon.
+As a result, he was indicted for capital murder before a grand jury in August 1990.
+Virginia House delegate William J. Howell announced plans to file legislation classifying sexual assault and torture as capital crimes, as prosecutors could only seek a death sentence if they could prove George had stolen something from his victim.
 While awaiting trial, George confessed to his cellmate that he had shot Sztanko because he was screaming too loudly – the inmate later relayed this to the authorities.
+Later during the trial, testimony showed that George had stolen money, a dirt bike and tennis shoes from Sztanko, which made him eligible for the death penalty.

-In October 1990, Paul Ebert, who was still employed as the commonwealth's attorney, claimed in both interviews and statements addressed to the courts that George admitted to killing not only Perry and Sztanko, but a third victim he would not name.
+In October 1990, Paul Ebert, who was still employed as the commonwealth's attorney, claimed in both interviews and statements addressed to the courts that George admitted to killing Perry and Sztanko, and a third victim he would not name.
 Little is known of this purported third victim, aside from George's claims that he picked him up from a McDonald's in Woodbridge and that the killing had occurred within the last ten years.
 Despite inquiries from both Stafford and Prince William Counties into cold cases, accompanied by a separate investigation by authorities in Oklahoma City, Oklahoma, where George had spent some time, no case matched the one described by the accused.
 Because of this, George was not prosecuted for this alleged offense, and tried only for Sztanko's murder.